School Health Online

 Is there a public health nurse assigned to my school?

-Aligning with Ottawa Public Health’s mission to work together with the community and to maximize impact, resources and supports for schools have shifted to an online platform, School Health Online The platform contains a wide range of curated and up-to-date content on various topics that will be easily accessible to teachers and educators.
+Since August 2023, School Health services have shifted to a digital platform, School Health Online The platform contains a wide range of curated and up-to-date content on various topics that will be easily accessible to teachers and educators.
 Although schools no longer have an assigned nurse, two public health liaison nurses are working closely in collaboration with each school board to address emerging needs, priorities, and health issues.
-The liaison nurses will be available to support with school boards’ strategic planning and will strive to meet the needs that arise through direct support or leveraging knowledge brokers and partners.
+The liaison nurses are available to support with school boards’ strategic planning and strive to meet the needs that arise through direct support or leveraging knowledge brokers and partners.

 Are nurses available for classroom presentations?